The Stryker is a ‘deathtrap’ but you’re paying for it anyway

-Mark Perry is a senior analyst at the Quincy Institute for Responsible Statecraft and a widely published military and foreign affairs reporter.
-He is also an award-winning author of ten books, including The Pentagon’s Wars: The Military’s Undeclared War Against America’s Presidents (Basic Books, 2017); The Most Dangerous Man In America: The Making of Douglas MacArthur (Basic Books 2014); and Talking To Terrorists (Basic Books, 2010).
+Mark Perry (1950- 2021) was a senior analyst at the Quincy Institute for Responsible Statecraft and a widely published military and foreign affairs reporter.
+He was also an award-winning author of ten books, including The Pentagon’s Wars: The Military’s Undeclared War Against America’s Presidents (Basic Books, 2017); The Most Dangerous Man In America: The Making of Douglas MacArthur (Basic Books 2014); and Talking To Terrorists (Basic Books, 2010).
 The Boston Globe named his book on Gen. MacArthur the best non-fiction work of 2014.

 Previously, Perry served as a senior foreign policy analyst and political director for Vietnam Veterans of America Foundation, which founded the International Campaign to Ban Landmines, which won the 1997 Nobel Peace Prize.
 He was a graduate of Boston University.